 Visa Signature Hotels – The Chase Sapphire Preferred is a VISA Signature card.
 That gets you access to the Visa Signature hotel program.
 Here are the benefits if you book through the Visa Signature website:

 We used this program to a the great discount on our room at the Waldorf=Astoria in Manhattan.

-Customer Service – Chase has marketed this card as a way to avoid the phone tree.
+Customer Service – Chase markets this as a card which lets you avoid the automated phone tree.
 If you call the number on the back of your card, you will be connected to a human, immediately.

 Points are worth 1.25 cents each when using the Chase portal – If you book travel through the Chase portal, your Ultimate Rewards are worth 1.25 cents each.
 This isn’t the best value for your points but is better than the 1 cent that you’ll get redeeming them for a statement credit.

 Chase Ultimate Rewards can be transferred to other programs at a 1:1 value – Several programs partner with Chase allowing you to transfer points to other programs.
 This allows you to take advantage of the values in multiple programs without being locked into any particular one.
 Here are the partners of Chase Ultimate Rewards: